Apoorva64/snake-ai-python-neat/README.md

 ## About The Project

-The project is a snake game with ai that can play the game at a reasonable level.
+The project is a snake game with an ai that can play the game at a reasonable level.
 It is built with pygame and neat-python.
 The logic for the game is a fast implementation of the snake game with numba which can be found [here](https://github.com/Apoorva64/fast-snake-python-numba).